Political Science (POLS)

 Yearly Cycle: Alternate Years.

 POLS 291.
-Honors Contemporary American Politics.
+Honors Contemporary U.S. Politics.
 3 Credit Hours.

 This honors course covers the ideas and historical factors that shaped the formation and evolution of the U.S. political system.
-It examines the main governmental and non-governmental players in the contemporary policy-making system and how they interact to create policy decisions.
-It explores some key ongoing policy debates.
-Additionally, it goes beyond book knowledge to examine contemporary, practical politics throughout the semester.
-Students receiving credit for POLS 256, Government and Society in America, cannot receive credit for this class.
+This course surveys a range of topics including Congress, the presidency, the Supreme Court, federalism, political parties, elections, interest groups, civil liberties, and civil rights.
+It also focuses on the governmental and non-governmental players in the policy making system and goes beyond book knowledge to examine contemporary U.S. politics.
+Students receiving credit for POLS 256, Introduction to U.S. Politics, cannot receive credit for this course.

 Prerequisites: Honors program